 If you're looking for new ways to source manufacturing talent, then Facebook groups are worth exploring.
 There are many different types of groups that you can join based on location, manufacturing sector, and even for particular skilled trades.
 These are places to engage with candidates, and increase awareness of your company.
 We encourage you to poke around and engage with the community to see if it aligns with your particular manufacturing sector.

 The train doesn't stop there.
-If you're willing to implement Facebook groups in your recruiting strategy, then keep a lookout for a follow-up episode on creating groups for sourcing talent.
-Michele will walk you through the steps she took to create her Facebook group Traveling Contract Jobs, which has a member count of 14,000 job seekers and recruiters.
+If you're willing to implement Facebook groups in your recruiting strategy, then keep a lookout for her follow-up episode on Creating Talent Communities Using Facebook Groups.
+Michele will walk you through the steps she took to create her Facebook group Traveling Contract Jobs, which has a member count of 18,000+ job seekers and recruiters.